peerreynders/astro-scratch/docs/30/index.md

       align-items: flex-end;

       // Flips the horizontal layout.
 Use this with care though,
-      // because changing source order can be problemetic
+      // because changing order of appearance can be problematic
       // for keyboard users
       &:nth-child(odd) {
         flex-direction: row-reverse;